 The Beatles Rooftop Concert (Review)

 The entire Rooftop Concert by The Beatles was made available to music streaming services on Jan 28th, 2022.
-There’s a short review included below.
-By the way, the IMAX showing of the concert January 30th, 2022 was a hit, with near sellouts reported across the nation.
+The IMAX showing of the concert January 30th, 2022 was a hit, with near sellouts reported across the nation.

 Many fans were disappointed when the full rooftop performance was not included in the Let It Be remixed box set.
 So, Giles Martin and Sam Okell have remixed the entire 40-minute concert and made it available to streaming services.
 With the exception of lower quality audio bootlegs, this is the first time we can hear the entire concert without the on-street interviews of the film interrupting the songs.